Bipolar Disorder and Substance Abuse Treatment Center

 The category of bipolar and related disorders also includes a diagnosis of substance-induced bipolar disorder.
 It’s characterized by a persistently elevated, expansive, or irritable mood.
 In this case, there is evidence that the mood disturbance developed due to substance intoxication or withdrawal and that the involved substance is capable of causing the symptoms.

-According to the fifth edition of the APA’s Diagnostic Statistical Manual of Mental Disorders, there are specifiers to determine whether the symptoms are caused by alcohol, sedatives, cocaine, amphetamine, or other substances.
-However, this is a different diagnosis from bipolar I or II, which don’t occur as a result of substance abuse.
+There are specifiers to determine whether the symptoms are caused by alcohol, sedatives, cocaine, amphetamine, or other substances.
+This is a different diagnosis from bipolar I or II, which don’t occur as a result of substance abuse.

 When evaluating symptoms, practitioners at URP Behavioral Health determine whether symptoms occur exclusively due to the effects of substance intoxication or withdrawal.
-If they occur consistently, regardless of substance abuse, you can receive a dual diagnosis for co-occurring bipolar disorder and substance use disorder.
+If they occur consistently, regardless of substance abuse, you can receive a dual diagnosis for co-occurring bipolar disorder substance abuse.

 Substance Abuse as a Risk Factor for Bipolar Disorder